Does MTHFR gene mutations cause schizophrenia?

 MTHFR & Schizophrenia

-When you have mthfr gene mutations it’s not hard to find yourself with any of the causes of symptoms of schizophrenia, this is because the mthfr gene mutations and many of the additional mutations that comes with them lead to nutritional imbalances that start from having a folate deficiency, this then causes a break down in biochemistry and that’s when the health problems start, they may be physical and or mental problems.
+When you have mthfr gene mutations it’s not hard to find yourself with any of the causes of symptoms of schizophrenia.
+This is because the mthfr gene mutations and many of the additional mutations that come with them lead to nutritional imbalances.
+That start from having a folate deficiency, this then causes a break down in biochemistry.
+That’s when the health problems start, they may be physical and or mental problems.

-Having mthfr C667T also triples your risk for for having manic depression such as in bipolar disorder which significantly increases the chances for developing schizophrenia, this is as a result of the reduction in neurotransmitters such as serotonin which is important for mood and dopamine which is key for motivation.
+Having mthfr C667T also triples your risk for having manic depression.
+Such as in bipolar disorder which significantly increases the chances for developing schizophrenia.
+This is as a result of the reduction in neurotransmitters.
+Such as serotonin which is important for mood and dopamine which is key for motivation.

 When it comes to mthfr and having schizophrenia niacin deficiency deserves a special mention, many mthfr patients complain of or have had a history of 1 or more of the symptoms of a niacin deficiency such as: